Last Updated on March 30, 2021

 Firstly, research shows that extroverts take more risks than introverts.
 This may be one reason introverts tend to drink less in social situations than extroverts.
 They may have one or two drinks to reduce anxiety in a social situation, but may not want to get drunk for fear of doing something they might regret.

-Secondly, studies show that drinking in social situations boosts extroverts’ mood more than drinking alone.
+Secondly, studies show that drinking in social situations4 boosts extroverts’ mood more than drinking alone.
 They may simply enjoy social drinking more than introverts do, which might make them more likely to binge when out with friends.

 Social drinking in moderation may not cause issues.
-But to the degree that extroverts binge more than introverts, they may be at higher risk for destructive behavior, acute illnesses from alcohol (including alcohol poisoning), and negative social consequences.
+But to the degree that extroverts binge more than introverts, they may be at higher risk5 for destructive behavior, acute illnesses from alcohol (including alcohol poisoning), and negative social consequences.
 Chronic binge drinking is also a form of alcohol use disorder, and can cause a number of long-term health problems.

 Risks For Introverts and Alcohol

 The inverse of this is that extroverts may drink for more positive reasons overall than introverts.
-A 2017 study measured four drinking motives among participants: Conformity, Coping, Social, and Enhancement.
+A 2017 study measured four drinking motives6 among participants: Conformity, Coping, Social, and Enhancement.
 They found that people with alcohol addiction reported the Conformity and Coping motives more often.
 Social and Enhancement motives were linked with less-problematic drinking.

 As discussed above, extroverts may have a stronger tendency to drink as part of their social life, or to enhance a social situation.
 Introverts, on the other hand, might be more likely to drink to “fit in,” or cope with social discomfort.

-Another 2016 study compared both introverts and extroverts who experienced depression, and found that the introverts had a more positive attitude towards alcohol.
+Another 2016 study7 compared both introverts and extroverts who experienced depression, and found that the introverts had a more positive attitude towards alcohol.
 This may be due to having fewer negative memories from binge drinking with friends.
 But the researchers also suggested loneliness as a factor.
 An introverted person dealing with depression might take more comfort from drinking alone than an extrovert.

 Introversion, Extroversion, and Addiction